 4) Acne Treatment

 Strong acne treatments often get rid of the acne but destroy your skin.
 Some treatment options that have proven to be effective are retinoids, essential oil blends, and skincare with micro silver.
 For retinol, I recommend a botanical retinol product such as Graydon Skincare Phyto Clear Retinol Cream.
 This gel cream contains two plant retinols – bakuchiol and moth bean extract.
 Read more about all the benefits of retinol in my previous blog post.
 Cocoon Apothecary has the perfect purse-sized roller to zap away blemishes.
 The Spot Dabber contains witch hazel to soothe and cool the skin as well as tea tree and lavender essential oils.
 This essential oil duo purifies the skin and calms redness and irritation.
-The last acne treatment I want to mention is made with micro silver.
+Finally, products made with micro silver can be effective.
 This ingredient has been used since antiquity for its microbial and antibacterial properties.
 Find it in Zyderma’s Clarifying Cream – a unique combination of skin nurturing ingredients and micro silver that helps support the skin’s healthy appearance, while cleansing the skin of environmental microorganisms.

 Hydration is an essential part of acne care, so you should never skip your moisturizer.
 Just because your skin is oily and acne-prone, it doesn’t mean you skip moisturizing it.
 I know that finding a suitable moisturizer can be quite a challenge for acne-prone skin.
 It’s a fine balance.
 The wrong moisturizer may clog the pores or irritate their skin further, while others experience heaviness or tightness.
 But worry

 not, because I’m sharing my suggestions!
 A rule of thumb when selecting moisturizers for acne-prone skin is to check for products with labels such as fragrance-free and non-comedogenic.
 You don’t have to look for “oil free”.
 I think this is the worst misconception.
-The product just has to be balanced.
+The product has to be balanced for your skin.

 My top picks are Graydon Skincare Super Sensitive Skin Stuff , a ceramide cream which is unscented, and PhytoClear with botanical retinol that I mentioned above.
-If you have acne but also sensitive and dry skin, check out Iremia’s Soothing Lotion which is specially formulated to calm and clarify the most sensitive skin.
+If you have acne but also sensitive and dry skin, check out Iremia’s Soothing Lotion.
+It’s specially formulated to calm and clarify the most sensitive skin.